Whatsapp Icon

 • Stay Hydrated: Drinking plenty of water helps flush toxins from the body, benefiting overall health and aiding the recovery process.

-• Exercise Regularly: With your doctors approval, engage in light to moderate exercise.
+• Exercise Regularly: With your doctor's approval, engage in light to moderate exercise.
 Physical activity can improve mood, reduce stress, and enhance physical strength.

 • Limit Alcohol and Quit Smoking: Alcohol and tobacco can hinder the healing process.
-Reducing alcohol consumption and quitting smoking is advised to promote better health outcomes.
+Reducing alcohol consumption and quitting smoking are advised to promote better health outcomes.

-• Attend Regular Follow-ups: Keep up with all scheduled appointments and follow your healthcare teams recommendations closely to monitor your condition and manage side effects.
+• Attend Regular Follow-ups: Keep up with all scheduled appointments and follow your healthcare team's recommendations closely to monitor your condition and manage side effects.

 • Manage Stress: Consider practices such as meditation, deep breathing exercises, or gentle yoga to reduce stress and anxiety, which are common during cancer treatment.